 The Eco Engineering Approach

-Driven by energy-focused commitments, a desire to improve sustainability and the continuing mandate to reduce operating costs, government organizations are looking for proactive ways to reduce energy use in municipal, state and federal facilities without asking reluctant taxpayers to foot the bill.
-As such, the government is taking a leadership role in setting new standards for energy efficiency, establishing goals for net-zero installations, and improving operational energy security.
-Energy Saving Performance Contracts (ESPCs) are effective tools in this proactive approach to sustainability and energy savings without asking taxpayers to foot the bill.
+Driven by energy-focused commitments, a desire to improve sustainability, and the on-going quest to reduce operating costs, government organizations are looking for proactive ways to reduce energy use in municipal, state, and federal facilities.
+As such, government entities are taking a leadership role in setting new standards for energy efficiency, establishing goals for net-zero installations, and improving operational energy security.

 Increasingly, these governmental entities are turning to energy savings performance contracts (ESPCs) to help make building lighting more efficient.
 Why the focus on lighting?
 Lighting consumes nearly 38 percent of the electricity used in a typical government facility.

 Eco Engineering has a long and established history working with ESCO clients in the government sector.
-We have successfully designed and implemented the lighting portion of major ESPCs for municipalities, states and the federal government.
-Our expertise extends to all types of facilities, including police, fire and military installations, prisons, office buildings, data centers, and the immense energy savings potential associated with exterior and outdoor lighting components.
+We have successfully designed and implemented the lighting portion of major ESPCs for municipalities, states, and the federal government.
+Our expertise extends to all types of facilities, including police, fire and military installations, prisons, office buildings, data centers, and exterior and outdoor lighting components.

 The benefits also extend well beyond efficiency, since oft embedded lighting controls make the environment more responsive and more comfortable.
-These intelligent controls are able to create usage and energy reports, interact with building management systems and tie into microgrids, all of which can positively impact mission effectiveness.
+These intelligent control systems create usage and energy reports, interact with building management systems, and tie into microgrids, all of which can positively impact mission effectiveness.